Visual Turing Test

-Computer vision research is driven by standard evaluation practices.
-The current systems are tested by their accuracy for tasks like object detection, segmentation and localization.
-Methods like the convolutional neural networks seem to be doing pretty well in these tasks, but the current systems are still not close to solving the ultimate problem of understanding images the way humans do.
-So motivated by the ability of humans to understand an image and even tell a story about it, Geman et al. have introduced the Visual Turing Test for computer vision systems.

-As described in, it is “an operator-assisted device that produces a stochastic sequence of binary questions from a given test image”.
+The Visual Turing Test is “an operator-assisted device that produces a stochastic sequence of binary questions from a given test image”.
 The query engine produces a sequence of questions that have unpredictable answers given the history of questions.
 The test is only about vision and does not require any natural language processing.
 The job of the human operator is to provide the correct answer to the question or reject it as ambiguous.
 The query generator produces questions such that they follow a “natural story line”, similar to what humans do when they look at a picture.